sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 > **Note:** Plugins written purely in JavaScript and not containing bundled binaries do not require notarization.

-_Notarization is not App Review._ Apple will not review your code, and the process shouldn't delay your publishing workflow.
-For more information, see [Notarizing Your App Before Distribution](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution), at Apple's Developer Site.
+_Notarization is not App Review._ Apple will not review your code, and the process shouldn’t delay your publishing workflow.
+For more information, see [Notarizing Your App Before Distribution](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution), at Apple’s Developer Site.

 **To notarize your plugin, you will need the following:**